Top (Rising) Readers 2016: Student Field Trip

 The best memory I have with working with K is for Kids aside from working closely with Mrs. Clawson and the student teens is the opportunity I had the day we visited Golden Terrace Elementary.
 Seeing the children’s faces lit up each time their teacher walked them to the bookmobile was just amazing to see and was unforgettable.
 I truly believe in the power of books and the knowledge and excitement it gives to a child each time they open one up.
 There was not one kid who was not satisfied that day because all of them got to keep a book to take home and share with their families.
 I was asked by one of the students on what I do as an intern and how college is and I can honestly say my heart melted hearing that question.

 K is for Kids is one of the best non-profit organizations I’ve grown to love working with and I wish that others will get the chance to intern or even just volunteer for this organization as it is a teen volunteer driven organization that works for the kids and by the kids.
 There is never a day without books, reading, and leaders that make it all happen for this organization and I am really glad I was a part of this growing nonprofit.”

 Golden Terrace Elementary Intermediate

 “On Jan.
 17 and 18, Golden Terrace Elementary celebrated literacy week with a very special event.
 [Editor’s note: The event also celebrated the launch of K is for Kids’ “Bring a Book, Bring a Friend for Children’s Literacy Month in Collier County as well.]
 K is for Kids Foundation sponsored a “Big Book Giveaway” for our students, bringing in over 7,000 books to our school with the help of a huge tractor-trailer truck, the Big Rig Bookmobile.
 Each student signed a reading pledge, promising to read every day.
 Then they were allowed to board the big rig and choose a book of their very own from shelves of donated books.
 About 1,000 books valued at $5,000 were given away.
 Being able to climb aboard the bookmobile and hear the Big Rig toot its impressive horn and choose a book to keep provided memories that will stay with these children for the rest of their lives!

 FGCU Student Volunteer

 “To the amazing Karen Clawson,

 I want to thank you so much for such a successful semester.
 I enjoyed every moment I spent with you on our Civic Engagement Project.
 You provided us with such great leadership and support that made this project so much fun.
 You are such a wonderful individual and leader in the community and I appreciate all of your time and effort you put into this project.
 I have always been afraid of being in front of the camera but you brought out another confident side in me and I cannot thank you enough.
 Please let me know about events in the future that you would like my help with.
 I am so blessed to have met you.
 Thank you so much, Megan Van Etten —— RE: FGCU Volunteers Visit Children at RCMA http://www.kisforkids.org/news/fgcu-volunteers-make-young-friends-at-rcma/ October 18, 2012 Hi Karen, The pictures are adorable and I really enjoyed myself yesterday!
 The kids are such shining stars and put an instant smile on my face.
 It was great!
 Please let me know of any other volunteer opportunities such like this because I really enjoyed it!
 Thank you so much, Megan Post script October 24th ——————————— Hi Mrs. Clawson, I just want to thank you for all of your help today.
 I really appreciate your letting us use your computer and wonderful knowledge to create amazing videos fro children and our careers.
 You are such a kind, generous lady and I feel so blessed to be working with you and K is for Kids on this Civic Engagement project.
 Sylvie, John, and I really appreciate all of your guidance with this project and we look forward to working with you more in the next few weeks.
 Thank you so much and I am so glad we chose to work with K is for Kids 🙂 Thank you, Megan _____________________________________________________________

 Brightest Horizons Child Development Center

 We are so thankful to Mrs. Karen and all the caring volunteers at K is for Kids for selecting the children at Brightest Horizons to receive all sorts of books to take home!
 Brightest Horizons also received a gift certificate to Barnes & Noble for more educational items!
-We Love K is for Kids! — at Brightest Horizons Child Development Center.

 Karen, I have been reflecting on my many observations over the years.
 I am not sure that there has been anyone as dedicated as you in improving the lives of so many.
 K is for Kids is making it a better world, with benefits that will never end.

 The time and financial support that has been possible with the support of Pat, Erin and Patrick [your family] and your effort cannot be measured.
 And your concern and support of others…can never be repaid.
 Thank you and may God continue to bless you and your family.

 Immokalee High School

 9th Grade English, Immokalee High School, selected books for her own “book giveaway” so her students would have new books to read over the summer.

 Student Leader & K is for Kids Spokesperson, Gulf Coast High

 To see the video of the Gulf Coast High School Sharks Football Players for younger students and other videos by our teen spokespersons, click here: http://www.kisforkids.org/photos-videos/ or view them on YouTube: http://www.naplesnews.com/news/2011/nov/08/gchs-sharks-football-players-team-up-with-tv-produ/_______________________________________________________________________________